MicroPyramid/meetup/README.md

 Here we'll list all the code which we've explained in `Hyderabad Python and Django Meetup Group`_

-We welcome your feedback and support, raise `github ticket`_ if you want to report a bug.
-Need new features? `Contact us here`_
+We welcome your feedback and support, raise `github ticket`_ if you want to report any suggestions. `Contact us here`_

     or